If You Just Build It, They Might Not Come.

 Use the Right Tools to Reach That Person

 As I mentioned above, you can use Google search queries and social media to find the right audience.
 But how do you find the best email address?
 How can you possibly keep track of all of the people you’re emailing?
 And how do you know if they are opening your emails?
-We’ve written about the best tools for outreach, so definitely check that out.
+We’ve written about the best tools for off-page SEO, so definitely check that out.
 There are several tools available to find your contact’s email address and keep track of your link building campaigns—organization is key here.

 2. Obsess Over Your Subject Line